 - Peel, rinse and chop the potatoes, carrot and parsnip.
 Add to the pot.

 - Add the olive oil to a large frying pan.
 Add the onions and fry over low-medium heat for 4 minutes or until soft.
 Add the garlic and fry for another minute.
 Take off the heat, add the flour and stir before adding it to the pot.
-Cook for a further 35-40 minutes.
+Add a dash of soya cream and cook for a further 35-40 minutes.
 Taste and season with salt and pepper as required.

 - Serve warm with a slice of buttered bread.